SettRaziel/wrf_archlinux/wrf_run/README.md

 * load geodata for the model
   - WRF version 3: [Link](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog_V3.html)
   - WRF Version 4: [Link](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html)
+  - geodata resulutions are described using arc-minutes or arc-seconds, so the resultion values are:
+    * 30 arc-seconds
+    * 2, 5 or 10 arc-minutes
+  - for WRF version 3 no all resolutions are available in the coarse or fine resolution packs, they can be downloaded manually and needed to be copied into the geodata folder

 ## Run options
 * build directory: set correct directory in run_model.sh